 - Note: Competitors in the market may attempt to gain market share via product differentiation.
 This includes any feature that is more attractive (higher value proposition) to customers than your product feature.
 Examples would include higher quality, convenience, ease of use, a unique feature, customer service, etc. The benefit of this type of competition is that it often raises the barrier of entry to potential new competitors.

 The threat of substitutes or substitution regards the ability of other (non-industry) products or services to meet the wants or needs of your customer base.
 It also concerns the ability and motivation of customers to figure out a way to fulfill the need or want without your product or service.
 If this is possible, then it weakens your business’ market power by placing limits on the prices of your product or service.

 - Note: The very existence of substitute products may be difficult to identify.
 Identifying customer substitutes is an indication in itself that your business may have lost market power.
 The presence of substitutes becomes most critical when switching costs are low.

 Threat of New Entry

 - Note: Competitors are generally able to enter into the market when barriers to entry are low (such as the capital costs of entering the market).
-Other barriers to entry include: brand loyalty of customers; there are few switching costs, there is no intellectual property protection in the business (i.e., trade secrets or patents), open distribution channels, strong capital base; low regulatory or licensing requirements, or the business does not benefit from economies of scale.
+Other barriers to entry include: brand loyalty of customers; there are few switching costs, there are no intellectual property protection in the business (i.e., trade secrets or patents), open distribution channels, strong capital base; low regulatory or licensing requirements, or the business does not benefit from economies of scale.
 If none of these barriers exist, then a business must employ a strategic reaction to new entrants that will put pressure on the entrant and discourage new entrants.